 Today we go up from Fiumefreddo and then we ride up the climb to Venna – 15 km. with 5,5% average.
 From there we descend a few kilometers into Linguaglossa.
 A few kilometers outside the town we start a short climb.
 At the top, we get the most beautiful panorama of the historic village of Castiglione di Sicilia.
 We ride through the historic center and out on the other side.
 After 5 km.
 We start the climb into the Nebrodi Mountain range.
-We climb 9 kilometers with 7% average all the way to the Mysteries Ghost Town of Borgo Morfia which was abandoned in the 60s.
-On our way back we descend into the most beautiful valley and grab some deserved ‘tavola caldo’ in the nearby village.
+We climb 9 kilometers with a 7% average all the way to the Mysteries Ghost Town of Borgo Morfia which was abandoned in the 60s.
+On our way back we descend into the most beautiful valley and grab some deserved ‘Tavola caldo’ in the nearby village.
 After lunch we continue along the Alcantara river valley back to the hotel.

 DISTANCE 105 km.